 Recovering from COVID

 Emer: I’m feeling much better now, since COVID.
 The inhaler worked a treat, and I slowly but surely got back to exercise.
-I was a little worried about lasting effects when hiking at the start of the summer as I felt I had a lot of difficulty breathing, more so than when I felt at my least fit in pre-COVID times.
-After a very active summer, my worries dispelled.
+I was a little worried about lasting effects when hiking at the start of the summer as I felt I had a lot of difficulties breathing, more so than when I felt at my least fit in pre-COVID times.
+After a very active summer, my worries were dispelled.
 Perhaps I was just very, very unfit from two months of being so stationary.

-Brandy: Now that you can get out and enjoy Italy, let’s talk what brought you here in the first place!
+Brandy: Now that you can get out and enjoy Italy, let’s talk about what brought you here in the first place!

 Moving to Italy from Ireland